-At OSU, we also have an eye on comfortable and convenient living, ranging from residence halls and transportation to incorporating art into the campus.
+OSU also has an eye on comfortable and convenient living, ranging from residence halls and transportation to incorporating art into the campus.
 The university has been on the forefront of replacing outdated residential halls with apartments and suite-style accommodations for nearly two decades.
 Multiple upgrades have opened, giving on-campus students new opportunities for better living and community within the halls.